ducanhnguyen/reinforcement-learning/README.md

 I tried to implement these methods and tested with 3 bandits.
 Bandit 1 has the true mean of 1.
 Bandit 2 has the true mean of 2.
 Bandit 3 has the true mean of 3.

-Rule: Player can choose any bandit to pull, then get a reward.
+Rule: Player can choose
+bandit to pull, then get a reward.
 Our objective is to maximize the sum of rewards.

 The experiments are described along with method and as follows.